 Nonprofits need to develop the ability to know whether they’re making a difference.
 They need to know how to invest time and resources wisely so that they can do better over time.
 A lot of nonprofits dismiss the importance of impact measurement, or if they don’t know, they don’t know how to go about it.

-There are many reasons why nonprofits should invest in measuring impact: gathering data and stories to be used in marketing and communications, getting quantitative and qualitative inputs and feedback for programs and activities, and sharing information with other nonprofits.
+There are many reasons why nonprofits should invest in measuring impact: gathering data and stories to be used in marketing and communications, getting quantitative and qualitative inputs and feedback for programs and activities, and sharing information with other nonprofits and donors.